oneyanshi/csc521/python-quirk/README.md

 more to ensure that lexemes are not stuck together*.
 It is then tokenized based upon the Quirk tokens.

 A `var` would be assigned the `VAR` token, for example.
 The output for the lexer.py will be a full tokenized version of the program in the Quirk file.
 The output will then be used in the parser discussed below.

+* still working out the bugs

 ##PartialParser.py